The former parishes of Abernyte, Inchture & Kinnaird, Invergowrie and Longforgan ... are (since 1st Jan. 2025) the

 … community is authentic and hospitable;

-… everyone, equally, feels they have something valuable to contribute;
+… everyone, equally, regardless how small or big, feels they contribute something valuable;

 … and yet there is diversity, also in styles and formats;